slimgroup/Software.SEG2021/BGTimeLapseCCS.jl/README.md

 # BGTimeLapseCCS.jl

-Experiments for "[Compressive time-lapse seismic monitoring of carbon storage and sequestration with the joint recovery model](https://slim.gatech.edu/Publications/Public/Submitted/2021/yin2021SEGcts/yin2021SEGcts.html)", submitted to the [SEG 2021 Annual Meeting](https://seg.org/AM/).
+Experiments for "[Compressive time-lapse seismic monitoring of carbon storage and sequestration with the joint recovery model](https://slim.gatech.edu/Publications/Public/Submitted/2021/yin2021SEGcts/yin2021SEGcts.html)", accepted by [International Meeting for Applied Geoscience & Energy (IMAGE) 2021](https://imageevent.org) as a 20-min talk.

 Our examples are mainly based on 3 open-source software packages, [FwiFlow](https://github.com/lidongzh/FwiFlow.jl) for two-phase flow simulation (in Julia), and [JUDI](https://github.com/slimgroup/JUDI.jl) for wave-equation simulation (in Julia), which uses the highly optimized time-domain finite-difference propagators from [Devito](https://www.devitoproject.org) (in Python 3).
 The joint recovery framework is inplemented in JUDI.
+We greatly appreciate the support from developers of these packages.

 ## Installation